Tips to help you this tax time

 Whichever method applies to you, remember to keep complete and accurate records, for at least 5 years, so you can substantiate your claims.

-You can find out everything you need to know about home-based business expenses by visiting the home based business page.
+You can find out everything you need to know by visiting Home-based business.

 Pay as you go (PAYG) instalments

-If you’re running a new business, you should consider voluntarily entering into pay as you go (PAYG) instalments.
+If you’re running a new business, you should consider voluntarily entering into PAYG instalments.

 If you don’t voluntarily enter, you may be automatically entered into PAYG instalments if you earn business and investment income over the threshold.